-Root Cause: Recovery time objectives are assigned without adequate business justification
+Root Cause: Recovery time objectives are assigned without adequate business justification.

 An important BIA output is establishing business continuity requirements, which means activity and resource recovery priorities, objectives, and targets (which includes, but is not limited to, recovery time objectives and recovery point objectives).
 Establishing recovery objectives helps to identify the most time-sensitive business activities and resources, which leads to an appropriate order of recovery.
-However, organizations often assign RTOs without adequate business justification, such as by asking leadership representatives and SMEs their subjective opinion based on limited understanding of their department’s capabilities or priorities, undermining conclusions and recommendations.
+However, organizations often assign RTOs without adequate business justification, such as by asking leadership representatives and SMEs their subjective opinion based on a limited understanding of their department’s capabilities or priorities, undermining conclusions and recommendations.